About the Bridges Inn at Whitcomb House

 In November 2006, Susan (Schuster) Karalekas bought the inn, fulfilling a long-held dream of owning a Bed and Breakfast.
 She and her extended family are on hand to attend to guests' needs and keep the inn running smoothly.

-Susan’s experience in the hospitality industry stems from being born into a family who owned restaurants in Maine during Susan’s childhood, working in restaurants and food service throughout her high school and college years, and extensive travel throughout the United States, Europe, the Caribbean and Central America, Thailand, and Australia, which has given her the opportunity to see the hospitality industry through the eyes of a tourist.
+Susan’s experience in the hospitality industry stems from being born into a family who owned restaurants in Maine during her childhood and working in restaurants and food service throughout her high school and college years.
+Extensive travel throughout the United States, Europe, the Caribbean and Central America, Thailand, and Australia has given her the opportunity to see the hospitality industry through the eyes of a tourist.
 She likes her B&B to offer the food, service, and experience that she likes to receive when she travels.
-She thoroughly enjoys being an innkeeper, chatting with guests from around the world, and suggesting attractions, restaurants, and events that meet guests’ particular needs and interests.
+She thoroughly enjoys being an innkeeper, chatting with guests from around the world, and suggesting attractions, restaurants, and activities that meet guests’ particular needs and interests.

 Susan’s academic and professional background is in applied psycholinguistics, communications, and writing, which landed her in the field of technical writing.
 She has also done a variety of volunteer work, including serving on the board of many non-profit organizations.

 In June 2009, Susan married Nick, a history professor at a local college, who quickly adapted to the B&B. In addition to teaching, he enjoys writing, music, and tennis, all of which the Monadnock Region makes comfortable to pursue.
 He is also well-traveled, particularly to Europe, and has been able to easily interact with the B&B guests.
 After retiring from teaching in 2014, Nick has become more involved in running the inn.

 In addition to Susan and Nick, this family-run inn consists of Susan’s personable son, David, a chef who repeatedly delights guests with his delicious, creative, and aesthetically presented breakfasts.
 David has also assumed a major role in the inn’s accounting and other aspects of managing the inn, including landscaping.
 He completed his bachelor's degree at Keene State College in May 2013, where he majored in Economics.